CellProfiler/CellProfiler-Analyst/Properties_README.txt

 # =============================================================================
 #
-#             Properties file README for CellProfiler Analyst 2.2
+#             Properties file README for CellProfiler Analyst 3.0
 #
-# NOTE: CPA 2.0 will not read old CPA properties files, nor will CPA read this
+# NOTE: CPA 3.0 will read CPA properties files from 2.x versions, but older
-#       properties file format.
-The two formats can, however be easily
-#       converted by hand.
+#       files from 1.x versions are incompatible.
 #
-# This file is an example properties file to help users of CPA 2.0 to set up
+# This file is an example properties file to help users of CPA 3.0 to set up
 # your own properties file.
 The syntax is simple.
 Lines that begin with the
 # "#" sign are comments which are ignored by CPA.
 All other lines must be in
 # one of one of the following 2 forms: